HyperviewHQ/hyperview_docs/documentation/asset-management/topics/custom-properties.rst

 Custom properties can be managed by navigating to the :ref:`Settings -> Custom properties<Managing-custom-properties-doc>` page.

-Custom properties can be updated in the following ways.
+Custom properties can be updated in the following ways:

 - Manual input by the user
 - Import (CSV file)